jamen/OpenAlbion/crates/format/readme.md

 # OpenAlbion: format

-A Rust library for parsing and serializing the many bespoke file formats used by Fable: The Lost Chapters.
+A Rust library for parsing and serializing Fable: The Lost Chapters's bespoke file formats.

-This library doesn't manage file I/O or the assets.
-That is left to a higher level system in the engine or tools.
+This doesn't manage file I/O or assets.
+That is left to a higher level system.

 # Tests

-You can run tests can be ran against the game files with the following command
+Tests can be ran against the game files with

 ```sh
 FABLE_PATH=<path> cargo test